Protection of Lawful Commerce in Arms Act: 2016 election

 During the 2016 United States presidential election, the act became a campaign issue, particularly within the Democratic Party primaries.

 Hillary Clinton stated that she would repeal the law if elected, saying: "They are the only business in America that is wholly protected from any kind of liability.
 They can sell a gun to someone they know they shouldn't, and they won't be sued.
 There will be no consequences."
 Shortly after Clinton made this claim, fact checker Politifact rated the statement false, noting that other businesses and entities in America have similar or greater levels of protection against liability, and that firearms dealers and manufacturers are still susceptible to lawsuits and liability.

 Bernie Sanders, who as a congressman voted for the law in 2005, defended the law in October 2015, saying: "If somebody has a gun and it falls into the hands of a murderer and the murderer kills somebody with a gun, do you hold the gun manufacturer responsible?
 Not any more than you would hold a hammer company responsible if somebody beats somebody over the head with a hammer."
 He changed his position somewhat in January 2016, saying that he would favor a partial repeal of the law.

 2020 election

 In 2020, Bernie Sanders was again criticized for voting in favor of the law, especially by Joe Biden.

 Criticism

-According to the Center for American Progress — an organization known for representing progressive viewpoints — the PLCAA prevents "victims of gun violence from pursuing well-established legal claims against irresponsible gun manufacturers and sellers—without presenting an alternative means for the victims to be compensated."
+According to liberal think tank Center for American Progress, the PLCAA prevents "victims of gun violence from pursuing well-established legal claims against irresponsible gun manufacturers and sellers—without presenting an alternative means for the victims to be compensated."
 Exceptions within the law that allow lawsuits to go forward fall under "negligent entrustment" and "predicate exception" actions, which target negligent retailers or manufacturers who violated local statutes applicable to the sale of firearms, but these cases are difficult to prove and rarely clear the PLCAA threshold in court.

 A 2007 report in the American Journal of Public Health states that the PLCAA is potentially dangerous to the public health because it removes both regulation and litigation as incentives for firearm companies to make their products safer.